 Meet Maine Artisan Jeff Clapp, the creator of Bells From Everest and The Everest Ornament.

-This image was taken by Mountaineer Ed Viesturs and is on display to the American Alpine Museum.
+This image below was taken by Mountaineer Ed Viesturs and is on display to the American Alpine Museum.

 Images like these inspired me to change my life and try and do something important.